2-4 December 2026 | UNSW Kensington

 The 31st Annual Australasian Association of Writing Programs Conference: “Voicing Our Worlds”, University of New South Wales, Sydney, 2–4 December 2026.

 Hosted by the Literary Provocations Hub at the University of New South Wales Sydney, the 31st Australasian Association of Writing Programs (AAWP) conference will be held in-person at the UNSW Kensington campus, situated on unceded Bidjigal lands.
-The conference is a cross-institutional collaboration between UNSW Sydney, Macquarie University, University of Sydney, University of Technology Sydney, and Western Sydney University.
+The conference is a cross-institutional collaboration between UNSW Sydney, Macquarie University, University of Technology Sydney, Western Sydney University, and University of Wollongong.
 The theme of this year’s conference is “Voicing Our Worlds”.

 Call for Abstracts